Duchess Meghan’s Nephew Has Become A Marijuana Millionaire

 Dooley, 27, says that the success of “Markle Sparkle” has allowed him to expand his operation, and he is now developing a new strain named after his first cousin called “Archie Sparkie,” named for Archie Harrison Mountbatten-Windsor.

-When Dooley traveled to London to watch the wedding on television (nobody in the Markle family was invited to attend the actual service), he was caught entering a nightclub in London carrying a knife.
+When Dooley traveled to London to watch the wedding on television, since nobody in the Markle family was invited to attend the actual service, he was caught entering a nightclub in London carrying a knife.

-Despite bad press for his aunt, Samantha Markle, his father, Thomas Markle Jr. and his grandfather, Tyler states that though he is called the black sheep of the family, he’s been working hard.
+Despite bad press for his aunt, Samantha Markle, his father, Thomas Markle Jr., and his grandfather, Tyler states that though he is called the black sheep of the family, he’s been working hard.

 “People have always called me the black sheep of the family but I’ve been working my **** off to make a living in a very competitive business.
 Markle Sparkle made headlines and made me a lot of money.”